valentinbiz/VisualSort/README.md

+# VisualSort

-# The project is available at https://visualsorting.herokuapp.com
+The project is available at https://visualsorting.herokuapp.com

-# VisualSort is an application to help you better understand some of the sosrting algorithms.
+ VisualSort is an application to help you better understand some of the sosrting algorithms.

-# This is a work in progress with more algorithms and features that will be added in the future.
+ This is a work in progress with more algorithms and features that will be added in the future.

-# Application built with React.
+ Application built with React.
 After cloning the repository run 'npm install' and 'npm start' to run it locally.

-## Feel free to clone this project and improve it or just play around.
+ Feel free to clone this project and improve it or just play around.
 Enjoy!